 Please note that applications should be word-processed as hand-written statements are not advised.

-On receipt of the correctly completed online application and supporting documents an acknowledgement of receipt will be sent out by email.
+On receipt of the correctly completed online application and supporting documents you will issued with a registration number.

-If you do not receive an email acknowledging receipt it is because you have not submitted your application correctly.
+If you do not receive a registration number acknowledging receipt it is because you have not submitted your application correctly.

 HOW WE PROTECT YOUR DATA

 By submitting your application and supporting documents, you agree to the Trust downloading these documents from the Trust website database and retaining them for a period of no more than six months after the end of the term year (term year 1 May - 30 April).
 Once an application has been unsuccessful, the application and supporting documents will be deleted from this database within one month of the applicant receiving a letter from the Trustees informing them their application has not been successful, and all hard copies destroyed within six months after the end of the term year.

 When an applicant is awarded a grant from the Trust, the Trust will retain hard copies of their data for a period of one year after the final payment of any grant to the applicant, but the Trust will delete data from the web database within a period of three months after the grant has been accepted by the applicant.